Traffic and Networks Research Laboratory

 · PowerEdge 2900 Quad Core Intel® Xeon® X5355, 2x4MB Cache, 2.66GHz, 1333MHz FSB, Enterprise x64 Edition SP2

 · PowerEdge 6800 2.6GHz/800Mhz/4mb Cache, Dual-Core Intel® Xeon 7110M Processor, Enterprise x64 Edition SP2, Academic, 25 CALs

 Microwave, acoustic, and vision sensors are available for system development and deployment studies.
 These sensors will collect data to be used in a variety of research projects.
 Simulation packages use this data to create realistic scenarios for the research projects.
 Some of the sensing capabilities of this laboratory have been made possible by generous donations of equipment by:

 The latest of the following software are available for modeling and simulation, testing, and evaluation of traffic flow problems:

-Sample List of Publications/Presentations
+Sample List of Publications/Presentations from this laboratory

 Refereed Archival Journal Publications

 1. Talebpour, A, Mahmassani, H. S. and Hamdar, S. H. "A Multi-Regime Sequential Risk-Taking Model of Car-Following Behavior: Specification, Calibration and Sensitivity Analysis".
 Transportation Research Board Meeting (90th: 2011: Washington, D.C., USA).
 Preprint CD-ROM.
 Submitted for publication in Transportation Research Record.